microsoft/pyright/docs/import-resolution.md

     * For a given package, try to resolve first using a **stub package**.
 Stub packages, as defined in [PEP 561](https://www.python.org/dev/peps/pep-0561/#type-checker-module-resolution-order), are named the same as the original package but with “-stubs” appended.
     * Try to resolve using an **inline stub**, a “.pyi” file that ships within the package.
     * If the package contains a “py.typed” file as described in [PEP 561](https://www.python.org/dev/peps/pep-0561/), use inlined type annotations provided in “.py” files within the package.
-    * If the `python.analysis.useLibraryCodeForTypes` setting is set to true (or the `--lib` command-line argument was specified), try to resolve using the **library implementation** (“.py” file).
+    * If the `python.analysis.useLibraryCodeForTypes` setting is set to true, try to resolve using the **library implementation** (“.py” file).
 Some “.py” files may contain partial or complete type annotations.
 Pyright will use type annotations that are provided and do its best to infer any missing type information.
-If you are using Pyright, `python.analysis.useLibraryCodeForTypes` is false by default.
-If you are using Pylance, it is true.

 4. Try to resolve using a **stdlib typeshed stub**.
 If the `typeshedPath` is configured, use this instead of the typeshed stubs that are packaged with Pyright.
 This allows for the use of a newer or a patched version of the typeshed stdlib stubs.